 Q: Do I have to clean my oven?

 You have to remove the grease and grime otherwise it might affect the air circulation in your oven.
 This will affect the cooking.
 Also, food residue left in your oven can breed germs and bugs, which in turn contaminate your food.

 Q: How often should I clean my oven?

 You should clean your oven monthly, and wipe down the oven door at least once a week.
 At with many appliances, the longer you leave it unclean, the harder it is to get it back into good condition.

 Financing your home purchase

 If you would like to take up a loan for your home purchases, consider a personal loan, as renovation loans do not give you the cash upfront.
 You can find the best personal loan suitable for you on Singsaver.

-We hope that our Oven Singapore buying guide will help you to buy the right oven for your home.
+We hope that our Oven Singapore buying guide will help you to buy the right oven in Singapore for your home.
 Do also read our other buying guides below too.